 In a stimulated neuron, an electrical impulse passes along the axon.
 Most axons have a fatty sheath to increase impulse transmission speed.
 An impulse is transmitted from one neuron to another across a synapse by the release of transmitter substances, which diffuse across the gap and bind to receptors on the next neuron, stimulating it.

 1. Be able to explain how the components of the nervous system work together to enable it to function, including sensory receptors, sensory neurons, the CNS, motor neurons and effectors.

 2. Be able to explain how the structures of nerve cells and synapses relate to their functions.
-You are not expected to explain nerve impulse transmission in terms of membrane potentials.

 3. (a) Be able to explain how the structure of a reflex arc, including the relay neuron, is related to its function.

 3. (b) Be able to describe practical investigations into reflex actions